shadiakiki1986/zboota-app/TESTING.md

 I still perform the testing of the app manually.

+Automated testing using appium is work-in-progress.
+Please check my notes on this at the bottom of this page

-Here are the steps I follow
+Here are the steps I follow for my manual testing

 # Preparation
 * go to my aws console